jrpepin/Final_Say/README.md

 ## Software requirements

-R version 4.2.0 (2022-04-22 ucrt)
+R version 4.3.0 (2023-04-21 ucrt)

 Install the pacman package if not already installed [ install.packages("pacman") ].
-This is required to download and install of the other packages used in this repository.
+This is required to download and install most of the other packages used in this repository.

 Download and install Rtools 4.2 from https://cran.r-project.org/bin/windows/Rtools/ or https://www.r-project.org/nosvn/winutf8/ucrt3/.
 This is required to use the conflicted package.